Written by Rachael Kraft (Last Updated 3/7/2023)

 Some of the problems mentioned above can be easily fixed by avoiding driving in dangerous weather conditions and always driving a safe speed while hauling your trailer.
 Other problems, like having a trailer with an improper weight distribution, are manufacturing issues that can’t be so easily corrected.

-In these cases, the best option is to invest in a well-built and properly designed trailer that drives smoothly and safely on the road.
-But, if you need a quicker fix, or need to keep using your old trailer while your new Double D Trailer is being built, you can buy and install a horse trailer sway bar.
+In these cases, the best option is to invest in a safe horse trailer that drives smoothly and safely on the road.
+But, if you need a quicker fix, or need to keep using your old trailer while your new horse trailer is being built, you can buy and install a sway bar for trailers.

-There are three main categories of horse trailer sway bars - there’s independent friction sway control, dependent sway control or active sway control.
+There are three main categories of horse trailer sway bars:

 The first one, independent friction sway control, stops sway after it starts by using a telescoping bar and friction pads.
 The second category, dependent sway control, comes as part of a weight distribution hitch and uses friction and springs to prevent sway.
 And the third category, active sway control, uses cams instead of friction to prevent sway before it even starts.